josh571/DJ_Client_Organizer/README.md

 # DJ_Client_Organizer
-Small program for keeping track of upcoming gigs
+Small program for keeping track of upcoming gigs.
+Built in Ruby